EnergyMeterHub Tool Details

 Example

-A home with heavy evening imports but no repeatable overnight EV charging often leans flat rate even if daytime usage looks reasonable.
+A home with heavy evening imports but no repeatable overnight EV charging often leans flat rate, while a home with disciplined overnight EV charging and battery support may look much more TOU-friendly.

 What this tool does not replace